dan-harris/ngx-loadable-component/README.md

 ☕ made with love and late nights

-🤷‍ this package works well for my use case...
+🤷‍ this package works well for my use case... no guarantees made to its general use

-## Odds & Ends
+# Odds & Ends

 👀 MIT License